teonistor/beamr/test.md

 To edit the user configuration file use the `-e` (or `--edit`) flag and supply your preferred text editor, e.g.: `beamr -e kate`.
 On subsequent runs the editor can be ommitted as it will be saved in the configuration (unless you purposefully remove it).
 You can also dump the entire default configuration at the end of this file to more easily understand how and what can be edited: `beamr -ed`

+# Concept

+The fundamental building block of a Beamr source is the slide.
+A slide show is a succession of slides, in the order given in the input file; however, more pages can be generated in the resulting PDF document than there are slides in the input file (for instance because of an automatically generated table of contents, or due to transitions inside slides).

+Within the slides, text can be written plainly or by employing any of the numerous constructs which are discussed in detail in the next section.

+The generation of LaTeX code (and thus of the resulting PDF document) is driven by a user-editable configuration taking the form of a large dictionary, which can be altered by inserting Yaml blocks in the source file (outside slides), in a configuration file in the user's home directory, or directly via command line arguments.
+The order of precedence of these blocks as well as the meanings of different dictionary keys are explained further down.

 # Language specification

 ## Summary of constructs

 The following constructs will be referred to throughout this documentation.
-Below is a handy table outlining which constructs can be used where by their line span:
+Below is a handy table outlining which constructs can be used where by their line span, which will be useful to remember:

 &nbsp; | Out of slide | In slide | Either
 ---:| ------------- | ------------- | -----